 At the University, the Committee on Prevent and Freedom of Speech (CPFS), a joint committee of the Council and the General Board, has been monitoring preparations and has oversight of an Action Plan implemented by staff in the Governance and Compliance Division.
 The committee has representation from various University functions, as well as the Colleges and Cambridge Students’ Union.

 Work has been prioritised based on both external and internal factors in collaboration with legal advisors.
-For example, a new University Code of Practice on Freedom of Speech has been produced and approved by the Regent House.
-This Code of Practice amalgamates, updates and replaces three existing University-level documents about freedom of speech: the University Statement on Freedom of Speech, the Code of Practice on Meetings and Public Gatherings on University Premises, and the summary University Free Speech Principles.
+For example, a new University Code of Practice on Freedom of Speech has been produced and approved by the Regent House; this came into effect on 1 August 2024.
+The Code of Practice amalgamated, updated and replaced three previous University-level documents about freedom of speech: the University Statement on Freedom of Speech, the Code of Practice on Meetings and Public Gatherings on University Premises, and the summary University Free Speech Principles.

 Alongside the new Code of Practice, the OfS expects universities to review various policies, procedures and processes to ensure their compatibility with the free speech duties, to embed and document free speech considerations in decision-making, and to provide adequate training and guidance on the topic.
 Examples of policies and processes affected in different ways are those relating to: